iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > I installed this app 3 months ago and tested positive for the novel coronavirus 1 month ago.
 I was excited to warn nearby contacts of my status from the app, but doing so requires a secret 6-digit code and the contact tracer who was assigned to my case did not know what it was.
 I was so disappointed.
 My phone had collected 2 months of data about nearby contacts, but this information could not be used to save lives.
 I don't blame the contact tracer, but I hope this issue can be addressed.<br> :date: __2020-11-17 21:19:31__

-> Assume this app works, but haven't had any alerts.
-Also the symptoms are similar to common cold and allergies so that may cause alarm to people.<br> :date: __2020-11-15 16:15:08__

 #### 2-star reviews